 Education abroad is a natural option for majors and minors in Gender, Women, and Sexuality Studies, who can benefit from a variety of courses in international feminisms, cultural studies, and the humanities.
 The Department recommends that you go abroad during the fall term of your junior year; the spring term of your senior year, summers, or intersessions.

 Give back to the world!
 Teach English in China, assist a women's shelter in Morocco, or help preserve native species in Costa Rica through a service-learning program, or join an International Service Team (IST) with the School of Leadership Studies, which will allow you to participate on a service project involving issues like health, education, the environment, and youth development during an eight to ten weeks stay abroad.
-Contact the Study Abroad Office for more information about service abroad.
+Contact the Education Abroad Office for more information about service abroad.

-University of Ghana
+University of Hertfordshire

 TO GET STARTED

-Contact a Study Abroad Advisor
+Contact an Education Abroad Advisor

 Contact Your Academic Advisor

 Make an appointment with your academic advisor to discuss coursework.
 Be prepared to share specific course descriptions with your academic advisor in order to complete an Academic Approval Form.